If you want to write a good resume, and land a good job, you need to avoid these top resume mistakes.

 The employer is going to assume that somebody that has so many resume mistakes is going to be careless in their everyday life.
 Especially when they are at work.

 It doesn’t take that long to read through your resume and make sure that there are no mistakes.
 So make sure that you do.
-Even if the rest of your CV is amazing, a couple of spelling mistakes might convince an employer to throw it straight in the bin.
+It doesn’t take that long to read through your resume and make sure that there are no mistakes.
+So make sure that you do.
+Check this guide on how to write a CV in English for non-native speakers for tips and ideas on how to do so.
+After all, even if the rest of your CV is amazing, a couple of spelling mistakes might convince an employer to throw it straight in the bin.

 The layout of your CV is very important.
 You need to make things easy for the person that is reading it.
 They don’t want to read through 5 pages of heavy text.
 You need to point them towards all of the relevant information.
 And they need to be able to scan through it quickly.